 1. Ingredient Approval and Novel Foods

 - In the EU, only vitamins and minerals from approved lists (Annex I & II of the Food Supplements Directive) can be used.
-Any other bioactive ingredient (e.g., botanicals, amino acids) must comply with national laws of the target member state and may be considered a "novel food" requiring pre-market authorization if its consumption was not significant in the EU before 1997.
+Any other bioactive ingredient (e.g., botanicals, amino acids) must comply with national laws of the target member state and may be considered a "novel food" requiring pre-market authorization if its consumption wasn't significant in the EU before 1997.

 - In Canada, every ingredient in a Natural Health Product must be from a permitted list (e.g., Natural Health Products Ingredients Database).
 Each finished product requires a Product License, granted only after a detailed review of its composition, potency, and recommended use.